Tarragona: Rome

-From the demise of the Roman empire to the Union of Spain
+From the demise of the Roman Empire to the union of Spain

 After the demise of the Western Roman Empire, the city was captured by the Vandals and the Visigoths.
 The Visigothic Kingdom's rule of Tarracona was ended by the Umayyad conquest of Hispania in 714.
+The Muslims named it تركونة (Tarkūnah).
 It was an important border city of the Caliphate of Córdoba between 750 and 1013.
 After the demise of the Caliphate, it was part of the Taifa of Zaragoza between 1013 and 1110 and under the control of the Almoravid dynasty between 1110 and 1117.
 It was taken by the County of Barcelona in 1117.
 From 1129 to 1173 Tarragona was the capital of the short lived Principality of Tarragona, under the Norman-influence.
 After the dynastic union of Aragon and Barcelona, it was part of the Principality of Catalonia within the Crown of Aragon from 1164 to 1714.
 After dynastic union of Aragon and the Crown of Castile, it remained a part of the Crown of Aragon until the foundation of the Spanish Empire in 1516.

 During the Reapers' War, Tarragona was captured by Catalan insurgents with French support in 1641, but it was retaken by Spanish troops in 1644.
 It was captured by allied Portuguese, Dutch, and British troops in 1705 during the War of the Spanish Succession and remained in their hands until the Treaty of Utrecht in 1713.
 During the war, the Catalans supported the unsuccessful claim of Archduke Charles, Duke of Teschen against the victorious Bourbon Duke of Anjou, who became Philip V of Spain.
 He signed the Nueva Planta decrees, which abolished the Crown of Aragon, as well as the Catalan institutions and prohibited the administrative use of Catalan language on 16 January 1716.

-Jewish History
+Jewish history

 The Jewish community in Tarragona was established during the Roman era, making it one of the most ancient Jewish communities in Spain.
 A laver, possibly used by the Jews for ritual purification found in Tarragona bears the inscription "peace over Israel, over ourselves, and our children."
 Coins with Hebrew inscriptions have also been found, dating to the Visigoth period.
 During Muslim rule, Jews in Tarragona prospered; Muhammad al-Idrisi nicknamed Tarragona "the city of the Jews."

 After the Christian reconquest, the Jews of Tarragona faced institutional persecution and anti-semitic restrictions until the community's destruction in 1492, during the expulsion of the Jews.